radwanmaazon/Firstjenkinspipline/README.md

 # Firstjenkinspipline
-Deploy jenkins and install docker and kkubectl inside jenkins pod using init container
+Deploy static coffee website by using jenkins pipeline and jenkins is applyed as a deployment on minikube but the website deployed on a slave which deployed as a deployment on minikube.